-You can add in all kinds of extras, too.
+Yes!
+You can add in all kinds of extra flavors.
 The first loaf I tasted, way back when, had chopped nuts and seeds added for extra crunch and nutrition.
-Herbs and spices are great too, as is the addition of 1 or 2 tablespoons of dark molasses (yum!).
+Herbs (dried or fresh) and spices are great too.

 More Great GF & Vegan Buckwheat Recipes: